 Caring about a particular social interaction reeks of neediness which is a massive repellant.
 There are about 8 billion humans on this planet.

 Don’t be needy.
 Never be rude.
 Don’t seek approval.
+Stop caring what others think of you.
 The goal of social interactions is not social approval.

 5. Never Be Afraid To Roll Solo